exercism/v3/languages/python/exercises/concept/dicts/.docs/instructions.md

 ## 4. Return the inventory content

-Implement the `list_inventory()` function that takes an inventory and returns a list of tuples with the items and their amount:
+Implement the `list_inventory()` function that takes an inventory and returns a list of `(item, amount)` tuples.
+Only include items where the amount is greater than zero:

 ```python
 >>> list_inventory({"coal":7, "wood":11, "diamond":2, "iron":7, "silver": 0})